walterbender/Syllabi/biomimicry.md

 -----------------------------------------------
 </a>

-In the first session, groups will engage in peer-review their class work, helping students polish their projects before their final presentations.
+Student groups will engage in peer-review their class work, helping students polish their projects before their final presentations.
 The faculty member will also provide professional feedback on their solutions and suggest any last-minute recommendations prior to the final presentation.

 <a name="WEEK14">